How to quickly resolve any payment disputes

 6. Think ahead

-Debts belonging to customers who repeatedly dispute invoices should be made high priority and paid particular attention to.
-To protect yourself in future transactions ask for full or partial payment upfront from those you are suspicious of.
+Overdue invoices owed by customers who repeatedly dispute invoices should be made high priority and paid particular attention to.
+To protect yourself in future transactions, ask for full or partial payment upfront from those you are suspicious of.

 If the disputes turn out to be genuine, then ensure that constructive feedback is given to the department/person responsible for the dispute to ensure that other customers do not end up with same issues in the future.